 It continues with a glimpse of Arkansas's political figures, athletes and artists.
 Those mentioned include Arkansans such as: Hattie Caraway, the first woman elected to the U.S. Senate; influential U.S. Senators J. William Fulbright, Wilbur Mills and John McClellan; former President William J. Clinton; WWII General Douglas MacArthur; legendary football coach Paul "Bear" Bryant; baseball Hall-of-Famers Jerome "Dizzy" Dean and Brooks Robinson; basketball star Scottie Pippen; golf champion John Daly; writers John Grisham and Maya Angelou; Ebony publisher John Johnson; and many more.
 Also highlighted are the events pivotal to the civil rights movement that took place at Little Rock's Central High School during the late 1950s.

 Arkansas's assets - from natural beauties such as the Buffalo National River and Hot Springs National Park to businesses such as Wal-Mart and Tyson - are emphasized in the closing segment of Song of Arkansas.
 Other Arkansas treasures mentioned include people such as William O'Darby, leader of the fearless Darby's Rangers during WWII, and the one-of-a-kind Crater of Diamonds State Park.
 The oldest settlement west of the Mississippi, Arkansas Post, and Judge Isaac Parker, also known as the "Hangin' Judge," are also included.
-The conclusion of Song of Arkansas shows Arkansas film is blessed with variety, but united "naturally."
+The conclusion of Song of Arkansas shows the state is blessed with variety, but united "naturally."